 Dr. Sarah Brise grew up in Prince George, British Columbia.
 She completed her Bachelor of Science in Kinesiology at the University of Victoria.
 While at UVic Sarah played on the varsity volleyball team and was twice awarded CIS Academic All-Canadian.
 Sarah then attended Canadian Memorial Chiropractic College in Toronto earning her Doctor of Chiropractic Degree in 2008.
 She is also a certified Active Release Techniques (A.R.T. ® ) provider and NSCA Certified Strength and Conditioning Specialist.
 Sarah has also completed her certification in Functional Movement Systems: Selective Functional Movement Assessment (SFMA).

 Sarah believes in a holistic, patient-centered approach to health care, encouraging patients to take an active role in their health.
 As a chiropractor and kinesiologist, Sarah uses her fitness and rehab experience to design custom exercise and stretching programs for her patients, as well as using A.R.T. to treat muscle and ligament injuries, and chiropractic adjustments to encourage optimal joint function.
-She strives to provide quality health care to all patients, ranging from treatment of infants and toddlers to chiropractic care during pregnancy, treatment of athletic injuries, workplace injuries, and relief from everyday aches and pains.
+She strives to provide quality health care to all patients, ranging from treatment children to chiropractic care during pregnancy, treatment of athletic injuries, workplace injuries, and relief from everyday aches and pains.
+Sarah has taken various specialized courses, including treatment during pregnancy, functional movement (SFMA), spinal stenosis, and the McGill Method for low back pain.

 Dr. Brise loves living in Kamloops, where the possibilities are endless for exploring the outdoors and pursuing an active lifestyle.
 Sarah has a wealth of experience in elite and recreational sports, including volleyball, soccer, downhill and cross-country skiing, marathon running, and triathlon.
 Her athletic endeavors have included an 1800-mile cycling trip down the west coast and completing the Penticton Ironman triathlon in 2010.